Hydrodynamics and survivability during post-main-sequence planetary engulfment: Physical aspects of engulfment

-Previous work on common-envelope evolution has dealt almost exclusively with the engulfment of a compact object, such as a neutron star or black hole, by a giant star, in which case the inspiral of the engulfed object occurs in the gravitational regime.
-Figure \ref{fig:rpra} shows the ratio between geometrical and gravitational cross sections at the onset of engulfment for known exoplanets, assuming they are engulfed at their current orbital separations.
+CEE studies have dealt almost exclusively with the engulfment of a compact object, such as a neutron star or black hole, in which case the interactions between the companion and the stellar material are mostly gravitational.
+Figure~\ref{fig:rpra} shows the ratio between geometrical and gravitational cross-sections at the onset of engulfment for the known exoplanets, assuming they are engulfed at their current orbital separations.
 Planets are likely to be engulfed at separations smaller than their current separations as a result of tidal decay.
 Since the Keplerian speed is greater at smaller separations, the gravitational radii of planets is likely to be smaller at engulfment than it is today, and more planets will be in the geometrical regime at the onset of engulfment.
-Equivalently, planets engulfed at earlier stages of stellar evolution are more likely to be in the geometrical regime, as they must orbit their host star more closely in order to be engulfed during earlier stages.
+Equivalently, planets engulfed at earlier stages of stellar evolution are more likely to be in the geometrical regime, because they must orbit their host star more closely to be engulfed during earlier stages.

-Figure \ref{fig:flow_params} shows the same ratio as Figure \ref{fig:rpra}, but as a function of SB mass and position inside a $\mathrm{M_\odot}$ star at the tip of the RGB.
+Figure~\ref{fig:flow_params} shows the same ratio as Figure~\ref{fig:rpra}, but as a function of SB mass and position inside a \( \mathrm{M_\odot} \) star evolved to \( 10R_\odot \) (top panel) and at the tip of the RGB (bottom panel).
 We computed the properties of this star using the Modules for Experiments in Stellar Astrophysics \citep[MESA,][]{Paxton2011}.
 As the SB dives deeper into the envelope, its interactions with the gas become increasingly geometrical because the Keplerian speed increases inwards.
-While it is possible for the Keplerian speed to decrease inwards if the enclosed mass profile is sufficiently steep, the extended post-MS envelopes we consider here do not satisfy this condition.
-Therefore, SBs gradually transition from the gravitational to the geometrical regime during inspiral.
+While it is possible for the Keplerian speed to decrease inwards if the enclosed mass profile is sufficiently steep, the post-MS envelopes we consider here are extended enough that the Keplerian speed always increases inwards.
+Therefore, interactions between the SB and the surrounding material become increasingly geometrical throughout engulfment.